MICHAEL WADDELL

 FOUNDER | PRINCIPAL

-Michael Waddell is the founder and principal of BRENTWOOD, LLC, which he launched in 2013.
-Over the past 36 years, he has built a successful career driven by his passion for sports.
-His experience includes roles as an NCAA Division I Athletics Director, President of multiple professional sports teams, and entrepreneur through his founding of Brentwood and the North Carolina Sports Network.
-Additionally, he serves as a strategic advisor to several other ventures within the sports industry.
+Michael Waddell is the Founder and Principal of Brentwood, LLC, which he launched in 2013.
+Over a career spanning 36 years, he has built a track record of leadership across college athletics, professional sports, and private business.
+His experience includes serving as an NCAA Division I Athletics Director, President of multiple professional sports franchises, and entrepreneur through both Brentwood Partners and the North Carolina Sports Network (#BoldNorthState).
+He also serves as a strategic advisor to several ventures in the sports and entertainment industries.

 Read Mike’s full LinkedIn bio here